 Since our baseplate was made by Roadmaster, then I purchased a Roadmaster tow bar — lucky.
 I didn’t know how lucky we were to get a Roadmaster.
 We are now on our second motorhome and second car, but we have only had one tow bar.
 I didn’t understand how lucky we were until we went to the FMCA rally at Coos Bay Oregon and after that visited the Roadmaster factory in Vancouver Washington.
 Here are links to the stories.
 Coos Bay & Mount Saint Helens

 Our toad is a mule

 I mentioned that we had a new tow car.
-Our criteria for a new tow car was that it had to have more ground clearance and be bigger than the Acura.
-It had to be big enough to carry two kayaks and that it also had to be a mule.
+Our criteria for a new tow car were that it had to have more ground clearance and be bigger than the Acura.
+It had to be big enough to carry two kayaks and it also had to be a mule.
 The term mule refers to the fact that the tow car gets packed with stuff that we need to quickly access after our arrival at the campsite.
 Chairs and the like.
-The toad-mule carries the extra stuff.
+The toad (mule) carries the extra stuff.
 Here is the story about getting our new toad, the mule.
 New Toad

 When I chose the mule, I didn’t get lucky — it was planned.
 We shopped for about three months before deciding.
 First, we already had a towable toad so the mule would be a replacement and had to be ready to tow.
 This means that it already had to have a Roadmaster baseplate installed.
 This is because we were going to tow it with a Roadmaster tow bar.
 Second, our Acura had an iron bar that lived in front of the front bumper and it wasn’t easy to remove.
 Our new mule had to have the option of quickly removable pins that would attach the tow bar to the baseplate.